manips-sai-org/sai2-interfaces/README.md

 ### Documentation
 For additional resources on how to use sai2-interfaces, see the documentation [here](docs/README.md).

+## License
+Currently pending licensing.
+PLEASE DO NOT DISTRIBUTE.

 ## Project contributors
 * Keven Wang
 * Mikael Jorda